What will happen concerning the custody of my children?

 One of the spouses might get alimony if one them is clearly disadvantaged economically because of the divorce such as if they have given up their career to take care of the children…Concerning the compensatory pension and the economic one, just like for all the rules put before, you will need the help of a lawyer to determine if and how much you might give or get.

-Could I be able to receive a pension even if we have joint custody?
+Could I be able to receive a pension even if we have joint custody in Spain?